1/1

 In a large heavy-based pot or pan, heat the oil on medium-high and fry ARVINDA’S WHOLE SPICES for 30 seconds, taking care not to burn them.
 Add the onions and fry until caramelized and golden brown, about 10 to 15 minutes.

 Add the tomatoes and mix, then add ARVINDA’S VINDALOO MASALA and the salt.
 Cook for a couple of minutes.
-Add the pork (or chicken) mix.
-Cover with a lid and cook on low heat until the pork (or chicken) loses its pinkness.
+Add the pork (or the chicken) and mix.
+Cover with a lid and cook on low heat until the pork (or the chicken) loses its pinkness.

 Remove the lid and add the water and cook on low heat until the meat is tender and cooked.
 Add the vinegar, tamarind and sugar and simmer for a few more minutes.

-SPICE TEMPERING: In a separate small pan or skillet, heat the oil on medium-high.
-Add ARVINDA’S CURRY LEAVES and the green chilies.
+CURRY LEAVES GARNISH: In a separate small pan or skillet, heat the oil on medium-high.
+Add the curry leaves and the green chilies.
 When the curry leaves turn dark, pour over the Vindaloo and simmer for a few more minutes.
 This dish should have a rich, thick sauce.

-Garnish with a sprinkling of ARVINDA’S GARAM MASALA and cilantro, and serve with basmati rice.
+Garnish with a sprinkling of ARVINDA’S GARAM MASALA and cilantro.
+Serve with basmati rice.